ch8n/Re-mind/README.md

 </table>

 # Tech Stack
-The DSA Trainer App leverages the following technologies to deliver a seamless user experience:
+The Re-mind 🧠 App leverages the following technologies to deliver a seamless user experience:

 - Kotlin: The primary programming language used for developing the application.
 Kotlin offers concise syntax, null safety, and interoperability with existing Java code.